 An allergen is regarded by the immune system as a foreign substance.
 When the immune system detects an allergen, it produces an immune system protein called an antibody.
-Antibodies are also called immunoglobulin E (IgE).
+Antibodies are also called immunoglobulins.
+An immunoglobulin commonly involved is called IgE.
 The immune system stores this in its memory (this is called sensitisation).
 This means that you do not have an allergic reaction the first time you come into contact with a specific allergen.

 If it meets this substance again, the immune system remembers the previous exposure.
 Antibodies help to attack the invading allergen the immune system believes to be dangerous.
 A chain reaction is set up whereby other chemicals are released by different blood cells.
 These chemicals cause the symptoms of an allergic reaction.
 Histamine is one such chemical (hence, antihistamines are medications often used to counter the effects of an allergic reaction).

-Some people get a type of allergic reaction to certain foods that only causes symptoms in the mouth and throat.
-It tends to cause itching, tingling, swelling of the mouth, lips and throat.
+Some people, for example, have a type of allergic reaction to certain foods that only causes symptoms in the mouth and throat.
+This involves itching, tingling, and swelling of the mouth, lips and throat.
 Fresh fruit, vegetables and nuts commonly cause this.
 It can be confused with anaphylaxis.
 It has the potential to be serious, as swelling in the mouth and throat can affect the ability to breathe, but this is rare.
 The symptoms start within minutes of eating and tend to settle completely within an hour.
 An ambulance should be called immediately if you feel faint, have difficulty breathing or feel like your throat is closing up.